 - Getty Images

 Planning Your Major

 If you have decided to major in Sociology, chances are that you have taken care of your first requirement, Sociology 111 (Introduction to Sociology).
 Remember to leave space in your schedule for the other requirements: Sociology 285 (Contemporary Sociological Theory) and Sociology 291 (Methods of Empirical Investigation) as well as 8 credits (two classes) at the 300 level (these will be your seminars).
 Furthermore, one course in statistics is also a requirement--Mathematics 115 (Intro to Statistics), Mathematics 209 (Applied Statistics--recommended), or Mathematics 336 (Probability and Statistics II) can all fulfill this requirement.
-Majors are encouraged to take Statistics their sophomore year and Theory and Methods the first and second semesters of their junior year.
+Majors are encouraged to take Statistics their second year and Theory and Methods the first and second semesters of their third year.
 However, due to study abroad options, this timetable is flexible.

 All Sociology classes will recognize and discuss the interplay of race, class, and gender in all aspects of society.
 However, if you have a specific interest in either race, class, or gender, classes with a more specific focus are offered.
 For a more complete listing of the classes offered this year, please refer to the complete listing of courses.
 Three hundred level seminars are generally taken in the third or fourth year.
 In addition to the regular seminars offered, the Sociology department also offers a 300 level Practicum in Applied Sociology.
 By choosing this option, students will receive four upper level credits for participating in a Sociology internship in Des Moines, Grinnell, or the surrounding areas.
-This program will include weekly meetings with the advisor and other students taking advantage of the option to discuss assigned readings, as well as their experiences in "real world" organizations.
+This program will include weekly meetings with the adviser and other students taking advantage of the option to discuss assigned readings, as well as their experiences in "real world" organizations.